-Full Scholarships for Teacher PD in 2020
+Full Scholarships for Teacher PD at USC

 Whether teachers are new to computer science (CS) or have experience teaching other CS courses, this program promotes growth by providing space for teachers to become comfortable with curricular materials, CS content, and pedagogy.
 Learn more about Code.org's Professional Learning training here.